- Gyms in New York City began reopening on August 24th

 Below is a list of updated information regarding some of the most popular gyms in New York City.

 Date: Equinox started reopening gyms in NYC on September 2nd.

 Membership cost: The price of an Equinox membership varies by location.
-The fees for a membership at the Columbus Circle Location are $265/month plus $100 initiation fee.
+The fees for a membership at the Columbus Circle Location are $265/month plus a $100 initiation fee.
 While Equinox is not currently offering membership discounts, Equinox is allowing new members to waive the initiation fee and receive a gift card for $100.

 Number of locations: There are over 300 Equinox locations, with 40 being in New York.
-Some areas you can find an Equinox club are Gramercy, Armonk, Scarsdale, Brooklyn Heights, Wall Street, Tribeca, Flatiron and more.
+Some areas you can find an Equinox club are Gramercy, Armonk, Scarsdale, Brooklyn Heights, Wall Street, Tribeca, Flatiron, and more.

-Further information: Equinox’s reopening plan includes temperature checks upon entry, no contact check ins, advanced booking online, and social distancing floor markings
+Further information: Equinox's reopening plan includes temperature checks upon entry, no contact check-ins, advanced booking online, and social distancing floor markings